zmilla93/SlimTrade/README.md

 # SlimTrade
 A highly customizable trade UI overlay for Path of Exile 1.
-Support for Path of Exile 2 coming soon.<br>
+A [prerelease for Path of Exile 2](https://github.com/zmilla93/SlimTrade/releases) is available for testing.<br>
 Includes a chat scanner, trade history, cheat sheet overlays, and more!<br>

 [**Download Latest Version**](https://github.com/zmilla93/SlimTrade/releases/latest)<br>